Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : Admin is a white nationalist who [supports building an ethno-state, and genocide](https://archive.today/2023.08.19-214916/https://pieville.net/@Alex_Linder/110882938852628318).
 [Admin profile](https://web.archive.org/web/20230819215516/https://pieville.net/@Alex_Linder) features more blatant slur-filled racism, antisemitism, etc.

 poa.st {#poast}
 : Well-known Nazi instance.
 See receipts for needs.vodka, kitsunemimi.club, and shitpost.cloud for poast users.
+Also see [this Poast thread containing unapologetic racism, transphobia, and other bigotry from the Poast admin and users](https://archive.today/2024.02.21-072914/https://poa.st/notice/Aez6vYIX8PuuRpoKpM) volunteering receipts for this resource.

 poast.org {#poast-org} OR poast.tv
 : Instances affiliated with poa.st.